wheeler/markdown/codemod/blog/jscodeshift-getting-started.md

    $ jscodeshift -t script/jscodeshift/my_transform.js frontend/javascripts/components/**/*.jsx
    ```

    > **NOTE**: `/**/` is glob notation for "any amount of subdirectories".
 This won't work by default in Mac terminals.
 Apple doesn't like GPL3 so they haven't upgraded bash versions since 2007.
-That old version doesn't support \*_ (it treats it as just two _ wildcards and you'll only match files with exactly one folder depth).
-You can work around this by installing your own bash, running it in the normal terminal, then running your command.
+That old version doesn't support `**` (it treats it as just two `*` wildcards back to back and you'll only match files at exactly one folder depth, no more no less).
+You can work around this by installing a modern bash, running it in the normal terminal, then running your command.
    >
    > ```shell
    > $ brew install bash
+   > ...
+   > # [installation happens]
    > ...
    > $ bash
    > bash-5.0$ jscodeshift -t script/jscodeshift/my_transform.js frontend/javascripts/components/**/>*.jsx